Compliance

 Strengthening the Implementation of the Bid-Rigging Prevention Framework

-Kajima clarifies bidding processes for public works projects, mandates that decisions be recorded and stored at each stage, and imposes certain restrictions on participating in external gatherings, thereby building a framework to prevent employees from being involved in illegal acts.
-In addition, to check the compliance status of this framework on a regular basis, the Audit Department and Legal Departments at the Head Office conduct audits in cooperation with attorneys.
+Kajima clarifies bidding processes for public works projects, mandates the recording and storage of decisions at each stage, and imposes certain restrictions on participating in external gatherings, thereby building a framework to prevent employees from being involved in illegal acts.
+In addition, to check the compliance with this framework on a regular basis, the Audit Department and Legal Departments at the Head Office conduct audits in cooperation with attorneys.
 Moreover, we hold Anti-Monopoly Act training sessions for sales representatives working at the Head Office and branch offices every fiscal year with attorneys serving as lecturers.
-In these training sessions, the Manual for Compliance with the Anti-Monopoly Act, which is distributed to all officers and employees, is used as a textbook and attendees receive instruction and training about specific points to note regarding compliance through case studies of incidents that may occur in daily sales activities.
+In these training sessions, the “Manual for Compliance with the Anti-Monopoly Act,” which is distributed to all executive officers and employees, is used as a textbook and attendees receive instruction and training about specific points to note regarding compliance through case studies of incidents that may occur in daily sales activities.

 Anti-Monopoly Act training session (Chubu Branch)